mwong009/pycmtensor/docs/getting_started/quick-start.md

 The additional arguments, denoted as `**kwargs`, are optional and can be specified either when invoking the `train()` function or during the model definition.
 These optional parameters, known as *hyperparameters*, alter the training process.

 !!! note
-    A step in `max_step` refers to a complete traversal of the training dataset.
+    An epoch in `max_epochs` refers to a complete traversal of the training dataset.
 An iteration is a single model update operation, typically performed on every mini-batch (when `batch_size` != 0).

 !!! tip
     The hyperparameters can also be set with the `pycmtensor.config` module before the training function is called.